lucas-mior/brn2/cbase/c-format.md

 }
 ```

-Conditions that are unary operations don't need parenthesis:
+Conditions that are unary operations in general don't need parenthesis:
 ```c
 // bad
 if ((!condition1) || (!condition2)) {